mvergerdelbove/famille/README.md

 Static pages are a good way to make content editable by user.
 Some pages are required in the website.
 To load them (and maybe edit them), you can perform `foreman run ./manage.py loaddata flatpages.json`

+Once you edited the flatpages in the django admin, and you want to commit your changes so that every app (heroku app for instance) has the changes, you can execute `foreman run ./manage.py dumpdata flatpages --indent=4 > fixtures/flatpages.json` before commiting your changes to git.